francescasiconolfi/Markdown/Linux-Commands-I-Actually-Use.md

 - 'w' for "write"
 - 'x' for "execute"

-ex. chmod ug+x file wlll add execute permissions to user and group.
+ex. `chmod ug+x file` wlll add execute permissions to user and group for "file".

 ### grep
 Finds text patterns in files and prints out lines containing the pattern.